How To Improve UX Using Micro-Interactions

-Designing a good search engine, or search feature makes life a lot easier for visitors.
+Building a good search engine, or search feature makes life a lot easier for visitors.
 Putting yourself in your customer’s shoes, they’re often going to have an idea of what they want to find.
-Rather than searching through filters and categories, it’s a ton easier to add a search phrase and see the relevant results.
+With site search, rather than going through filters and categories, it’s a ton easier to add search queries and see the relevant results.

-Google has the entire internet-using population trained to do this anyway, so it only makes sense that eCommerce stores (or regular websites) would put effort into getting this feature right.
+Google has the entire internet-using population trained with Google search, so it only makes sense that eCommerce stores (or regular websites) would put effort into getting the search engine feature right.

 A website’s search functionality is essentially like a conversation.
 The visitor can ask specific questions and get a relatively specific answer.
 The better fitting the answer, the greater the chance that the visitor will continue their mission, and ultimately make a purchase.

 The problem is that we rarely think to build our navigation or primary interface around the search engine.
-The lack of early consideration can lead to squeezing a search bar into a cluttered interface in a way that makes it difficult to use.
+The lack of early consideration can lead to squeezing a search bar into a cluttered interface in a way that makes it difficult to use (both on desktop and mobile devices).

 As a design and development agency that builds a lot of headless and monolithic eCommerce sites, we're always on the lookout for good advice on upping our design game.
 Surprisingly, there's very little content available around best practices for designing search components or search engines.
+So how to create your own search engine?
 We wanted to bridge this gap with a short article describing a handful of things to think through when designing the search functionality of your website.

 We’ll cover the following tips and tricks that we consider crucial to designing a user-friendly search engine: